 Department/Location: Faculty of History

-Applications are invited for the Mellon Research Fellow post in American History, based in central Cambridge.
-The position is tenable for one year in the first instance and is renewable for up to two further years, starting on 1 October 2018.
+Applications are invited for the Mellon Research Fellowship in American History, based in central Cambridge.
+The Fellowship is for one year in the first instance, starting on 1 October 2015 and is renewable for two additional years.
 This is a post-doctoral Fellowship and it is expected that candidates will either have completed, or be about to complete, a PhD dissertation.
-Successful candidates who have not been awarded their PhD by the appointment date will be appointed as a Research Assistant at Grade 5 (£25,728 - £30,688 per annum).
-Upon award of the PhD the individual will be promoted to Research Associate, Grade 7 (£31,603 - £38,833 per annum).
+Appointments will be made on the Research Assistant (£24,775 - £28,695) or Research Associate (£28,965 -£37,394) salary scale.

 Candidates for this post will be expected to demonstrate that they have undertaken research that is original and innovative and that will, when published, make a substantial contribution to American history.
 They will also be expected to demonstrate an interest in contributing to the promotion of American history at Cambridge.
 The post is open to applicants working in every part of the American history field.

 The Fellowship is designed to enable a scholar to make significant progress in turning his/her PhD dissertation into a book, and to conceptualise a second research project.
 The Mellon Research Fellow will be asked to write an annual report on research undertaken.
 He or she will be expected to become a regular participant in and contributor to the Cambridge American History Seminar and to make a presentation to the seminar at some point during his/her tenure.
 The postholder will also be expected to convene the American History Graduate Student Workshop.
 Some teaching duties may be included.